sighingnow/jekyll-gitbook/_pages/CRM.md

 - Navigate to [Github page](https://github.com/CiscoDevNet/webex-contact-center-crm-integrations/tree/main/ServiceNow) to download the latest Desktop Layout file.

-- Click on "ServiceNow_Desktop_xxxxx.json" file.
+- Click on **ServiceNow_Desktop_xxxxx.jso** file.
 Copy the contents of the file, paste it in any text editor.

 - Update the properties in the Desktop Layout file, if required.
 Save the file with **.json extension**.